Special Interest: Ian Lynam- Sherlock Holmes

 Holmes and Empathy

 Sherlock presents Holmes as frequently insulting and often oblivious to the feelings of others.
 This is often played up for comic relief.
-Holmes is not as ignorant of social signals in the source material.
+However, Holmes is not as ignorant of social signals in the books.
 On the contrary, he is courteous when receiving guests and although prone to backhanded comments, seldom insults people to their faces.
-His habit of erratic conversation seems less about being oblivious to etiquette, he has a varying attention span and often finds his interests more engaging, a sentiment which I think many people will relate to.
+His habit of erratic conversation seems less about being oblivious to etiquette and more because of a varying attention span.
+This combined with his tendency to focus on nothing beyond interests, sometimes makes him short-tempered.
+Observe the following extract from A Study in Scarlet, when Watson asks how Holmes came to a conclusion causing the detective to snap at him.

 Holmes’ work ethic